 Prior to Marconi’s work within radio, nobody could image how sound could be broadcast.
 Then came television and we all became quasi-scientists.
 One of our more speculative postulations is that the essential modulating and computing functions of the human brain originate from within notations 50 to 60.
 This simple model opens up the back end of the very small as well as the top end to include all 201+ notations to postulate how these small-scale forms become human-scale archetypes that manifest within our epoch within our large-scale universe.

 Of course, entirely speculative, but it all has a thread of simple logic which makes it cohesive.
 It is a bunch of numbers looking for a theory.
 Perhaps it might qualify as a pathway, perhaps a door, to a theory of everything.
 Why not?
 Yes, we ask, “Why not?”

 Next Steps.
-As part of an ongoing discussion over the past couple of years about basic structures, distinguished mathematician, Prof. Dr. Philip Davis (emeritus Brown University and NIST), insisted that the sphere is more simple than the tetrahedron and, of course, he is correct.
+At the time in 2011, as part of an ongoing discussion about basic structures, distinguished mathematician, Prof. Dr. Philip Davis (emeritus Brown University and NIST), insisted that the sphere is more simple than the tetrahedron and, of course, he was correct.
 A sphere can be created with just two vertices and it takes four vertices to create a tetrahedron, the next most simple three-dimensional form.